laravel/bootcamp.laravel.com/resources/docs/installation.md

 # Installation

-In this guide we will show you how to build a Laravel application from scratch.
-Our example application will be a microblogging platform called *Chirper*.

-In addition to Laravel, we'll be using [Vue](https://vuejs.org/) with [Inertia](https://inertiajs.com/) for our front-end, and [Tailwind CSS](https://tailwindcss.com/) to apply styles.

 ## Installing Laravel

 For this application we will be using [Laravel Sail](https://laravel.com/docs/sail), a light-weight command-line interface for interacting with Laravel's default Docker development environment.
 Before we get started, make sure to install [Docker](https://docs.docker.com/get-docker/) for your operating system.
 For alternative installation methods, check out our full [installation guide](https://laravel.com/docs/installation).